Does Your Home Insurance Cover Weather and Water Damage?

 Insurance for Winter Storm or Water Damage

 Fortunately, many homeowners are insured and can make a claim if they sustain damage from a winter storm, spring thaw or cold snap.
-Depending on the type of policy you have, several types of risks and damage arising from weather, heavy snowfall, thaws or cold snaps that may be covered and you may be able to get help and compensation for losses from your insurance company.
+Depending on the type of policy you have, several types of risks and damage arising from the weather, heavy snowfall, thaws or cold snaps that may be covered and you may be able to get help and compensation for losses from your insurance company.

 Weather-Related Damage Covered by Insurance

 The most common causes of winter storm or weather damage include: